 Our team of Family Law experts are ready to answer any questions or concerns you may have and walk you through the entire child support process.

-What are the California Child Support Guidelines?
+What is Child Support and the California Child Support Guidelines?

-By law child support is defined as the continuous routine of monetary payments needed to cover the living and medical expenses of a child or children.
+By law, child support is defined as the continuous routine of monetary payments needed to cover the living and medical expenses of a child or children.
 According to the courts it is the legal duty for both parents to participate in financially supporting their children.
 In some instances the court must order a parent to assume those responsibilities voluntarily or through forced wage garnishment.